lee-zhg/Introduction-to-Deep-Learning/NNModeler-ICFHR.md

     ![](docs/images/ss22.png)

-1. To complete the network, we add an activation layer at the end of our architecture.
+1. To complete the network, we add an `activation` layer at the end of our architecture.
-    - Drag and drop a `Softmax` node to the canvas
+    - Drag and drop a `Softmax` node from the `Activation` section to the canvas
     - Connect it to final Dense node
     - Softmax node will return an output in the range of [0, 1] to represent true and false values for each node in the final layer.
     - `Close`